jthorniley/pyusb2ax/doc/source/usb2ax.rst

     :rtype: list
     :raises ServoNotAttachedError: At least one of the servos specified was not found on the bus when the object was created.
     :raises UnknownParameterError: At least one of the servos specified does not support the parameter.

+  .. py:method:: action()

+    Executes any actions registered on the servos by previously calling :py:func:`write` with the register argument set to True.
+This allows actions to be performed synchronously on many servos.

 .. py:function:: reset_usb2ax( [device_id=0] )